-Human Trafficking is a New Jersey Problem and Your Children
+Human Trafficking is a New Jersey Problem and Your Children are the Target

 January was Human Trafficking Awareness Month.
 January has come and gone.
 The Human Trafficking and Child Exploitation Prevention Act has yet to get a hearing in committee.
 Why?